Skip to content

 Modules disambiguated to bson0, utils0, etc.

-• clean only removes files starting with // AUTO-GENERATED by planctl
+clean only removes files starting with // AUTO-GENERATED by planctl.
+Hand-written .zig files in the fragments directory stay put.

 Workbench connection refused

-• By design.
-Restore stops the service, writes new files, then asks the workbench to start it; if any step after stop fails the service stays stopped for operator inspection.
-Check ~/.planck/logs/workbench-*.out.log for the failure reason, fix the underlying issue, then planctl start --service <name>.
+This is by design.
+Restore stops the service, writes new files, then asks the Workbench to start it.
+If any step after stop fails, the service stays stopped for operator inspection.
+Check ~/.planck/logs/workbench-*.out.log for the failure, fix the cause, then run planctl start --service <name> --profile <p>.